FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 # Arm

 Now that you know how to make a claw and a roller intake, it is time to learn about a subsystem usually made in conjunction with the two.
 In this lesson, the purpose of the arm subsystem and the basic code to make it run will be gone over.

 ## Subsystem Overview

 ![arm](img/2019Robot.jpg)

-Above is a picture of the entire robot that team 1257 made in 2019.
-Attached to the roller intake(the shovel-like subsystem) are two bars.
-The bars are essentially what make up the arm subsystem of the robot and they are controlled by a motor and its motor contoller on the other side.
-The motor allows the arm to spin up or down.
+Above is a picture of the entire robot that Team 1257 made for the 2019 game, Destination Deep Space.
+Our roller intake (the green wheels) are attacked to our arm, which is composed of the two bars that rotate the entire intake up or down via a single motor.

 ### Purpose

 The purpose of the arm is generally to make a subsystem of the robot be able to move up or down.
-This functionality is very important as it allows team 1257 to put game pieces in different heights.
-In 2019 the arm was used to eject balls at different heights in holes.
+In the 2019 game, the purpose of the arm was to move the intake to various important positions, such as the ground to pick up cargo balls, or up to score the balls into the various scoring areas.

 ## Subsystem File

 ### Declaring Motor Controllers

 ```java
 package frc.robot.subsystems;